Sage Havarti Butternut Squash Lasagna

 - 6 large sheets of fresh lasagna or enough for three layers of pasta

 - 30 slices havarti cheese

 - 1/2 cup parmesan cheese

-- Whirl the cooled butternut squash in a food processor with the butter, salt and pepper and sage leaves.
+- Scoop out the butternut squash from the skin and whirl the cooled butternut squash in a food processor with butter, salt and pepper, and sage leaves.